-You’ve probably come upon hashtags like empowerment or posted them yourself, but the truth is ‘empowerment’ on social media is nothing but another catchphrase.
+You’ve probably come upon hashtags like empowerment or posted them yourself, but the truth is ‘empowerment’ on social media and how social media is changing the feminist movement is nothing but another catchphrase.
 Feeling empowered is certainly not the same thing as having real power; it’s about feeling good and taking control of your personal life with things like fitness and so on.
 While that is commendable, it’s a far cry from women’s empowerment, which is about equal opportunity, equal pay, equal representation, and equitable allocation of resources – without the achievement of those goals, women can have no real power.

 Validation Through Objectification

-Social media has given rise to the idea of internalized feminism or self-sufficiency, which at face value is good.
+Social media has opened the idea of internalized feminism or self-sufficiency, which at face value is good.
 Yes, posting selfies and being comfortable in your own skin is important.
 Unfortunately, this has increased objectification, with many seeking the approval of others through ‘likes’, reducing ourselves to a series of images and our self-worth to the number of ‘likes’.